Vaibhavpatil4744/Vaibhavpatil4744/README.md

 - 💬 Ask me about Devops
 - 📫 How to reach me: https://www.linkedin.com/in/patil-vai/
 - 😄 Pronouns: Vaibhav
-- ⚡ Fun fact: happy to learn new Tech
+- ⚡ Fun fact: Happy to learn new Tech